ArtisanMobile/devdocs/_posts/2014-05-08-power-hooks.md

 <div class="note note-important">
   <p>Important:
-This declaration should occur in the <strong>registerPowerhooks</strong> method of your Application class.</p>
+This declaration should occur in the <strong>registerPowerhooks</strong> method of your Application class.
+All of the parameters are required and cannot be null.</p>
 </div>

 <div id="getvalue"></div>